joakim/kay/README.md

 ## Fields

 Fields hold the cell's internal state.
-Fields are read-only, unless explicitly marked as writable.
-They are lexically scoped, only accessible from the current and any nested scopes.
+Fields are read-only, but the bound value may be writable.
+Fields are lexically scoped, only directly accessible from the current and any nested scopes.

 <br/>